NimaSaed/nimasaed.github.io/docs/index.md

 # Nima Saed
 ## Ethical Hacker, Software Security Engineer, DevSecOps Engineer

-I am a security consultant at [Xebia Security](https://xebia.com) in the Netherlands.
+Nima is a skilled security consultant at [Xebia](https://xebia.com) in the Netherlands.
+They specialize in offering top-notch consultancy services for digital transformation.

-I have worked in the IT industry for 19 years and in the security field for the past eight years, mainly as a software security engineer and ethical hacker.
+Nima has an impressive 19-year career in the IT industry, with a specialization in security for the last 13 years.
+Nima started as a software security engineer and worked as an ethical hacker.

-I have studied security technology and applied cryptography.
-I have a deep knowledge of software security, encryption, and signature, which makes it very helpful to develop and pen-test software components such as authentication and authorisation.
+Nima is well-educated in security tech and cryptography, with expertise in software security, encryption, and digital signatures.
+He conducts effective penetration tests on software components, particularly those related to authentication and authorization.

-I have worked in the medical, education, metal, and software industries, and each has its unique privacy and security challenges.
-But I always have one common goal among all industries: introducing the security processes as enablers, not blockers, and automation and simplicity were always at the core.
+Throughout Nima's career, he has worked across diverse sectors, including the medical, education, metal, and software industries.
+Each industry presents its unique set of privacy and security challenges.
+However, Nima's goal remains constant: introducing security processes as enablers rather than blockers.
+He firmly believes in the power of automation and simplicity, consistently incorporating these principles at the core of their approach.

+Nima is dedicated to guaranteeing your security and triumph in the digital realm.
+His extensive experience, profound knowledge, and unwavering commitment to excellence empower him to impact your company's security posture substantially.

 email: [nsaed@xebia.com](mailto:nsaed@xebia.com)